Botler-Dev/Botler/docs/Development/Modules/Megalog/Architecture.md

 A `MegalogEventType` instance represents a loggable event like a message edit and is responsible for processing and logging all events of said type.
 Each instance can specify a single `MegalogSupportedClientEvent` to listen to and provides an entry point for the following processing pipeline:

-1. The entry point, a `MegalogClientEventProcessor`, gets called once per client event and determines if the event is relevant to the specific Megalog event type.
+1. The entry point, a `MegalogClientEventProcessor`, gets called once per [not-ignored](#ignore-manager) client event and determines if the event is relevant to the specific Megalog event type.
     - For global events, it additionally should execute all non-guild-specific processing.
 2. If the client event is relevant it returns a `MegalogChannelProcessor`.
 3. The channel processor is called for each subscribed channel and should send the log message.
 For guild events this is once and for global events this can be multiple times.